hamDrambus/Geant4_LAr_NBrS/Readme.md

 3. Check paths to binaries (Geant4_simulation, Elmer, Gmsh) and folders in python scripts SolveFields.py and RunSimulation.py.
 These are set up at the head of the scripts.
 4.
 		python3 ./results/v*/*/RunSimulation.py
-5. Process results using project_folder/root_scripts/*.
+5. Process results using ./scripts/*.
 E.g:
-		cd ./root_scripts
+			cd ./scripts
 			root -l
 			.L init.cpp
 			.L plot_Npe_spectrum.cpp
 			.x print_Npe_vs_V.cpp
+Or
+			cd ./scripts
+			root -l
+			.L init.cpp
+			.x print_results_table.cpp

 Alternatively, log files generated during execution of RunSimulation.py can be used directly by hand.
-Also see Run::AddToFile for output data format.
+See Run::AddToFile for output data format.

 ## Setting up the simulation

 Simulation parameters for compiled code are set in settings.xml file.
 Thus program must be run as:
-		...build/RelWithDebInfo/Geant_simulation path/to/settings.xml | tee path/to/log.txt
+		...build/RelWithDebInfo/Geant_simulation relative/path/to/settings.xml | tee path/to/log.txt
 If no parameter is passed, then "settings.xml" is expected to be present in the current directory.
 The list of possible parameters and their meaning can be found in ./settings_all_parameters.xml file.

-Using the settings.xml the simulation is configured in several places:
+By using the settings.xml the simulation is configured in several places:

 1. GlobalParamters (gPars::) is responsible for straightforward program setups such as filenames, number of events to simulate, and some debug/output options.
 Detector demensions and some global parameters related to them are stored in DetectorSettings class.
 2. UserInitialization is responsible for selection of detector geometry (there are the main one and a few for testing) and how and what particles are generated.
 3. MaterialPropertiesTables (its inheritors ArgonPropertiesTables, KryptonPropertiesTables and XenonPropertiesTables) is responsible for computation of several LAr, LKr and LXe parameters: electron energy distributions, drift velocity and diffusion coefficients and NBrS spectra and yields.
 These parameters are calculated at hard-coded points in electric field, see MaterialPropertiesTables::Initialize.
 Calculation of the parameters is conducted based on input cross sections using automatic integration (boost::odeint).
 Thus changing the cross sections or material altogether should not require changing the code or require minimal changes respectively.
 Plotting of the parameters is also somewhat hard-coded though (mainly axes ranges).
 4. Electric field maps are input data which are calculated by 3-rd party Gmsh and Elmer programs.
 Their input files are present in the project (see ./results/*), but output must be generated separately (it is quite memory-heavy) before running simulation.
 5. Each VDetectorContruction inheritor has SetSizeAndPosition(), Construct() and other virtual methods which contain construction of specific geometry.
 This is usual Geant4 business.
 Note that some GlobalParamters (DetectorSettings) are changed there so that primary particle generators work correctly for any geometry without any additional adjustments in them or GlobalParameters.
 Do also note that PMTs' quantum efficiency (QE) and SiPMs' photon detection efficiency (PDE) are by default set to 1 in this code.
 It is done to increase number of detected photons and decrease statistical errors.
-QE and PDE are taken into account (averaged over detected/emitted spectrum) in root_scripts/*.
+QE and PDE are taken into account (averaged over detected/emitted spectrum) during post-processing in ./scripts/*.
 6. Some VGeneratePrimaries inheritors can be configured by specifying Pattern from UserInitialization (and correspondingly settings.xml).
-If require pattern is absent, either add another one, create new class or change code inside existing ones.
+This parameter allows to change how particles are generated (usually spatially) without creating new classes.
+If required pattern is absent, either add another one, create new class or change the code inside existing patterns.
 It's best to avoid cryptic hard-coding inside UserInitialization.
 7. There is vis.mac which configures Geant4 visualization.
 Refer to geant4's docs.

 In summary: